 - Aloe – We all still got burnt a bit because we didn’t stop to reapply often enough.

 - Day Pack – ultralight pack for daytime excursions and exploring a city.

 - Hoboroll – to pack and organize our clothes (see full review here).

 - Alezan Mobile Selfie Stick – We’ve been resisting using one for a while, but we can’t deny that it comes in handy, especially for group shots where we want everyone in.

 - Power Strip – Our room only had one outlet.
 A power strip will help for charging multiple devices.

-- Water Bottle – Perfect for excursions and bringing drinks back to your room.
+- Water Bottle – The best water bottles for travel we tested on the road.
+They’re perfect for excursions and bringing drinks back to your room.